vipghn4/knowledge_notes/notes/Finance/Corporate finance/Expansion/Factors moving stock prices up and down.md

 **Growth rates**.
 The percentage of change of a specific variable within a specific time period
 * *Growth rates for investor*.
 The compounded annualized rate of growth of a company's revenues, earnings, dividends, or even macro concepts, e.g. GDP and retails sales

+**Share turnover**.
+A measure of stock liquidity
+* *Formula*.
+Dividing the total number of shares traded during some period by the average number of shares outstanding for the same period

+    $\to$ The higher the share turnover, the more liquid company shares are